What is an Osteopath?

 Osteopaths take a holistic approach when working with a patient.
 A typical appointment includes a thorough history, followed by an examination, to assess how other areas of the body may be affecting the main concern.

 For example, if a patient was to present with shoulder pain, we would assess the shoulder, as well as the neck, back and elbow, to see if the complaint is coming from a structure in the shoulder or is a compensation from another area.

-Osteopath’s believe that the body can heal itself when in optimal shape.
-We help encourage this with the use of techniques such as massage, joint articulation, manipulation (cracking), rehabilitation exercises and generalized health advice on nutrition and mental well-being.
+Osteopath’s believe that the body can heal itself when in optimal condition.
+We help encourage this through the use of techniques such as massage, joint articulation, manipulation (cracking), rehabilitation exercises and generalized health advice on nutrition and mental well-being.

 Osteopaths tailor the approach to suit the needs of the patient, allowing us to treat people of all ages.

 Osteopathic appointments are covered by private health insurance, NDIS, DVA and GP referrals for chronic pain.

 To book your appointment or to find out more information, head online or contact our clinic.

 Retrain Health is based in the Northern Rivers, NSW.
 From our Byron Bay and Ballina clinics, our team provides a range of quality healthcare services and products.

 Retrain Health offers osteopathy, remedial massage and strength and conditioning sessions with qualified practitioners.